Indigo Alpine Guides

 • Any expedition in Alaska requires flexibility, patience, and a big sense of adventure.
 We always try our best to follow our itineraries as written, but rarely do.
 That’s part of the fun of it!
 Alaska weather is always changing and shifting and we will always respectfully honor what the weather allows or doesn’t allow us to do.
 We get the incredible luxury of flying into these beautiful places, but with flying also comes a need to defer to the conditions.
 Sometimes flights may be delayed for a day or more as we wait for an appropriate weather window.
 Trip itineraries may also shift due to group skill, pilot availability, or any number of unforeseen circumstances.
 Please come with an open mind, a spirit of enthusiastic adventure, and a willingness to see where the trip takes you.
 We do not offer refunds or cover incurred costs when trips have to be rerouted or itineraries changed due to weather or other circumstances out of our control.

 • If arriving by plane you will want to fly in/out of Fairbanks International Airport.
 Please plan to arrive in Fairbanks no later than 5 pm on Day 1 and book your flights for no earlier than 11 pm on the final day.
+You can check into your hotel after 3pm on day 1.

 • We have people come on our trips by themselves all the time!
 There’s nothing like travel through remote wilderness to build community.
-Our prices are based on double occupancy of rooms. if you’re traveling alone we’ll ask you to pay a one time solo - travel supplement of $200 to cover the extra cost of the room.

 • Indigo Alpine Guide trips are most often run by the owner Jack Bynum and his closest and most trusted friends.
 All the people who work for IAG have over a decade of experience guiding trips in the most remote places on earth, have wilderness medical training and advanced guiding certifications.